BruceTushabe/SpamDetector/README.md

 python evaluate.py

 # Methodology and Results
-We used the Enron-Spam dataset, which contains 33716 emails labeled as spam or ham (non-spam).
+Have used the Enron-Spam dataset, which contains 33716 emails labeled as spam or ham (non-spam).
 We preprocessed the data by removing stopwords, punctuation, numbers, and HTML tags, and applying stemming and lemmatization.
 We then extracted two types of features: bag-of-words (BOW) and term frequency-inverse document frequency (TF-IDF).
 We trained a logistic regression model using both types of features and evaluated it using accuracy, precision, recall, and F1-score metrics.
 The results are shown in the table below.
 | Feature | Accuracy | Precision | Recall | F1-score |
 |---------|----------|-----------|--------|----------|
 | BOW     | 0.98     | 0.97      | 0.98   | 0.98     |